Gbadebanjo/Maker-checker/documentation.md

 This application manages requests and approvers using a database.
 It includes several functions to create requesters, approvers, and requests, and to approve requests and check if they are expired.

+## Installations
+Ensure you have PostgreSQL running on your machine to access database.

 ## Getting Started